Fort Lauderdale Strikers (2006–2016): 2017: Summary judgement and public sale

 In November 2016, Tampa Bay Rowdies owner, Bill Edwards, filed a complaint against the Strikers' holding company, Miami FC, LLC, over money loaned to the struggling club.
 Edwards claimed that the team had failed to pay him back $300,000 in loans.
 He sought damages and foreclosure on the Strikers’ assets in the lawsuit.
 A signed promissory note showed that the collateral they put up to secure the loans included the team's patents, copyrights, trademarks, rights to use of the name "Ft Lauderdale Strikers" along with other tangible assets.

 In May 2017 Edwards was awarded a summary judgement in the case, and after a June 20 public sale, gained control of the copyrights, trademarks and any rights to the use of the name "Fort Lauderdale Strikers" or any variation for $5,100.
 He has yet to announce what he plans to do with Strikers brand in the future.
 Since then, a new and unrelated team based in Ft.
 Lauderdale, Inter Miami CF II, has begun operations as the reserve team of Major League Soccer club Inter Miami CF.

+A "version" of the Strikers made a return for the The Soccer Tournament 2026.